Skip to content

 PM Takeaways

-NIST AI RMF 1.0 is voluntary but is the primary reference standard for AI risk governance in the US private sector.
-Its voluntary status does not mean it is optional in practice: enterprise customers, government contractors, and insurance underwriters increasingly expect documented NIST AI RMF alignment.
-More importantly, the GOVERN, MAP, MEASURE, and MANAGE functions provide a structured governance approach that reduces legal exposure under existing laws even where no AI-specific compliance requirement exists.
+• The NIST AI RMF is voluntary, but it’s not optional in practice.
+Enterprise customers, government contractors, and insurance underwriters increasingly expect documented alignment.
+Working through the GOVERN, MAP, MEASURE, and MANAGE functions reduces legal exposure under existing laws even where no AI-specific regulation yet applies.

 The Federal Landscape: Voluntary, Sectoral, and Evolving